strauss/hornet-queen/README.md

   applicable.
     - For now, this seems to be an unsolvable problem.
 Maybe I will provide some of these functions/methods in the future.
 - There is a bug in the Linked List if the first element is removed repeatedly and only one element is left.
 For now just use the Array List :-)
+- There is a performance issue with all collections that use `PrimitiveIntArray` as index structure (mainly `PrimitiveTypeBinaryTree` and `PrimitiveLinkedList`).

 ## (E)FAQs